These delicious and healthy Coconut Flour Paleo Pumpkin Muffins are gluten free and clean eating. They make a delicious breakfast or snack.

 Since then I’ve made many different versions of muffins made with coconut flour.
 But at least every fall and whenever I have some canned pumpkin puree, I circle back to these pumpkin coconut flour muffins – my original coconut flour success.

-This is what the photos in the original post looked like:
+This is what the photos in the original post of paleo pumpkin muffins looked like:

 Baking with Coconut Flour